ritish-behera/VSD-PhysicalDesign/README.md

 2. Module-2 : FloorPlanning, PowePlanning, Placement and Introduction to Library Cell Characterization
 3. Module-3 : Design Library Cell Using MAGIC Layout and NGSPICE Characterization
 4. Module-4 : Pre-layout Timing Analysis and Clock Tree Synthesis Using TritonCTS
-5. Module-5 : Final Steps for RTL2GDS Using triton-ROUTE and openSTA
+5. Module-5 : Final Steps for RTL2GDS -Routing and Post-Route Timing Analysis

 ## Introduction
 In the current scenario where using the commercial tools or software may feel expensive and difficult to master, the opensopurce EDA tools are trying to fill the gaps